-Usually people get allergy shots after they have tried other treatments that haven’t worked.
-Other treatments include avoiding allergens and taking medicine, such as an antihistamine.
+Most people get allergy shots once they have tried other treatments that did not work.
+These can include avoiding allergens and taking medicine, such as an antihistamine.

 Can everyone get allergy shots?

-How many shots will I have to get?
+How many shots do I have to get?

-Quite a few.
-You will start getting shots 1 or 2 times each week.
+Most people get 1 or 2 shots each week at first.
 After about 6 months of weekly shots, your doctor will decide when you can start maintenance treatment.
-Maintenance shots are usually given just once each month, year round.
-You’ll probably need to get maintenance shots for 3 to 5 years.
-Then you may be able to stop having shots.
+These shots usually are given once a month, year-round.
+You probably will need maintenance shots for 3 to 5 years.
+If your symptoms are better, you may be able to stop having shots.

-Some people can also have severe, shock-like reactions to an allergy shot.
+One common reaction is swelling at the place of the shot.
+Some people can have severe, shock-like reactions to an allergy shot.
 This type of reaction is called anaphylaxis.
-Anaphylaxis is rare but very serious.
-If you get your shots on schedule (every week or every month), you’re less likely to have this kind of reaction.
+It is rare but very serious.
+If you get your shots on schedule (each week or month), you are less likely to have this kind of reaction.

 Copyright © American Academy of Family Physicians